pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 The North Trawl fleet was estimated to have a dome-shaped curve with a small plateau around 28 cm in length, and a long tail that spanned nearly the entire range of observed lengths.
 The South trawl fleet was estimated to have a very large selectivity plateau, (beginning at ~30cm and ranging from 30-55cm), with very steep ascending and descending limbs.
 Finally the Non-Trawl fleet was estimated to have a relatively small plateau beginning at a much higher length than any other fleet or survey (~45 cm).
 This can be explained by the fact that  hook and line gear, the dominant gear type in the  Non-Trawl fleet, selectively catches larger shortspine thornyhead.

-Retention curves for all three fisheries were asymptotic in shape, with the two trawl fisheries asymptoting at a retention value of 1.0 and the non-trawl fishery asymptoting a value just below 1.0 (**Figure XX**), indicating that the Non-Trawl fishery still discards large fish in limited cases.
+Retention curves for all three fisheries were asymptotic in shape, with the two trawl fisheries asymptoting at a retention value of 1.0 and the non-trawl fishery asymptoting a value just below 1.0 (Figure \ref{retencurvs}), indicating that the Non-Trawl fishery still discards large fish in limited cases.
 Retention was modeled in distinct time blocks to allow for better fits to the discard rate data.
 The time-blocked fits to the North Trawl fleet show the fishery to have begin retaining smaller fish in more recent years than they have historically.
-A similar pattern is observed for the South Trawl fleet, but to a much smaller extent (**Figure XX**).
+A similar pattern is observed for the South Trawl fleet, but to a much smaller extent (Figure \ref{retencurvs}).

 ### Fits to the Data